Snapcraft installation and setup

 /snap/bin/snapcraft

-Snapcraft, regardless of the source of the installation, relies on a backend tooling to create isolated build environment instances inside which applications can be built and packaged as snaps without changing the host system.
-Two backends are supported:
+By default, Snapcraft relies on a build provider to create an isolated build environment inside which applications can be built and packaged as snaps without changing the host system.
+Two build providers are supported:

 • Multipass, which creates virtual machine build instances.
 It cannot be reliably used on platforms that do not support nested virtualization.
 For instance, Multipass will most likely not run inside a virtual machine itself.